palmagro/dimension-detector/README.md

 Parameters:

-- The name of a file contaning an edge list of a network.
+- *network*: The name of a file contaning an edge list of a network.

 # create_SD